hansonkd/FlaskBootstrapSecurity/readme.md

 Deploying
 ---------

-This app is all ready configured to be deployed on Heroku with MongoHQ (database) and Mandrill (email).
+This app is all ready configured to be deployed on Heroku with heroku-postgresql (database) and Mandrill (email).

 Simply add the free tiers of those services, change your `config.py` `SERVER_NAME`, set the production config with `heroku config:set ENVIRONMENT=PRODUCTION` and deploy normally.